Southampton-RSG-Training/TrainingProjects/README.md

 git clone git@github.com:Southampton-RSG-Training/TrainingProjects.git
 ~~~

+### Download the other repos

-Optional: Open configure remotes and remove lessons/templates that you will not want to work on.
+Optional: Open configure-remotes.sh and remove lessons/templates that you will not want to work on, this helps save
+space.

 Run the shell script configure-remotes.sh.
-This clones (or pulls) listed training projects into folders and
+This clones (or pulls) listed training projects into a preconfigured folders
+structure.
+It then adds the [remote template](https://github.com/Southampton-RSG-Training/lesson-template) which allows
-sets up the template remotes.
-In addition, it also downloads the Vagrant Build directory that has a virtual machine
+for efficient updating of the build scripts and other boilerplate.
+In addition, it also downloads the Vagrant Build
-local build using vagrant.
+directory that contains the tools to launch a local live update development server via a Vagrant vm.

+_Note: This can take a long time ~10 minutes and take up several Gb of space_

 ~~~ bash
 bash ./configure-remotes.sh
 ~~~

+### Start a live server

 We use Vagrant with the provider VirtualBox provisioned using Ansible.
 This automatically creates an inventory suitable
 fo launching further jobs.
 However, deploying a lesson is a one liner